impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 I think resolving my confusion here would involve doing a Github history dive.
 Again, I don't want to get too sidetracked here, so I timebox it for 10 minutes.

-I find [the PR which introduced the code](https://github.com/rbenv/rbenv/pull/822).
+I find [the PR which introduced the code](https://github.com/rbenv/rbenv/pull/822){:target="_blank" rel="noopener"}.
 It doesn't contain any comments around this section of the diff, but it does contain a comment that catches my eye:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-732am.png" width="70%" style="border: 1px solid black; padding: 0.5em">